heliconhq/he-kit/README.md

 ### Create a model and migrations

-Helicon-kit users SQLModel and Alembic.
+Helicon-kit uses SQLModel and Alembic.
 To start working with models, first create a new module in the `models/` directory.
-We'll call it `users.py`:
+We'll call it `models/users.py`:

 ```
 from sqlmodel import Field, SQLModel